It’s known as The Startup Nation for a reason, right?

 - HEX 2.1: 3 Feb – 16 Feb 2019

-Many universities across Australia have approved The Hacker Exchange for academic credit, usually within a Work Integrated Learning (WIL) or internship elective – you can be from any faculty to apply.
+Many universities have approved The Hacker Exchange for academic credit, usually within a Work Integrated Learning (WIL) or internship elective – you can be from any faculty to apply.
 Speak to your course coordinator or study abroad coordinator to find out how this could work for you.